All you need is Word or Excel or similar

 For instance, the web address of where you actually get into the account.
 Note that both Excel and Word will automatically create clickable links to web addresses that they find in any worksheet/document.

-Whether you record details of password updates here, or create a new entry, is a matter of choice but do make sure you put a date on updates and make sure you know how to search for multiple entries that refer to the same item at different times if you create a new entry every time you update something.
+Whether you record details of password updates here, or create a new entry when something changes, is a matter of choice.
+However you do it, make sure you put a date on updates.
+Also, make sure you know how to search for multiple entries that refer to the same item.

 The next important question is – of course – the security of your simple password manager